Why do most startups incorporate in Delaware?

 For example, let’s say your business is incorporated in Delaware but operates only in New York.
 In that case, you’ll be required to pay franchise taxes in both states.
 Whether or not incorporating in Delaware is worth the extra cost depends on how much you value the other benefits that Delaware provides.

 Which state you choose to incorporate in might seem like an afterthought, but it can make a big difference in the long run.
 From state taxes and fees to privacy and business litigation, it’s important to consider all the factors before incorporating your business.
+It's technically possible to move your business to another state later on, but it's much easier to simply pick the right state during your initial incorporation.

-While Delaware isn’t the right choice for every company, it’s easy to see why so many businesses end up making the same decision.
+While Delaware isn’t the best choice for every company, it’s easy to see why so many businesses end up making the same decision.
 At Firstbase, we offer incorporation in both Delaware and Wyoming.
 Click here to learn more about the pros and cons of these two business-friendly options.